-- Children also take part in activities to develop the environment around them by using their artistic skills.
-They have decorated the porch and inside corridor by working with a local artist - Helen Cooper, creating work based on the surrounding village in different mediums.
-KS1 and KS2 have worked with another local artist - Sue Walton, to create work for the Wyvern Theatre in Swindon for Christmas and on individual year group projects.
+Children also take part in activities to develop the environment around them by using their artistic skills.
+They have decorated the porch with a local artist - Helen Cooper, creating work based on the surrounding village in different mediums.
+In 2019 all children took part in decorating the area outside the school office with artist Steve Porter.
+KS1 and KS2 have worked with another local artist - Sue Dent, to create work for the Wyvern Theatre in Swindon for Christmas and on individual year group projects.
+We are hoping to start a new block of art work across all year groups from 2020 with a local artist.
+This will see each year group focusing on an art form from different countries around the world, accumulating in an art gallery evening in the Village Hall.

 FS - Gingerbread clay sculptures